 - Current Resume

-- At least one letter of recommendation from a Professor or Employer
+- One letter of recommendation from a Professor or Employer.

 - A Current Transcript